Mariel Mariscot

-Mariel Araújo Mariscot de Mattos (June 2, 1940 – October 8, 1981) was a Brazilian police officer.
-He worked in Rio de Janeiro in the 1960s and was part of the Scuderie Detetive Le Cocq.
+Mariel Araújo Mariscot de Mattos (June 2, 1940 – October 8, 1981) was a Brazilian police officer and actor.
+He worked in Rio de Janeiro in the 1960s, and was part of the Scuderie Detetive Le Cocq and of the Esquadrão da Morte (Death Squad).

 Biography

-The son of Ariel Mariscot de Matos and his wife, Maria Araújo Mariscot de Matos, he was the most famous police officer of the 1970s.
-As a child, he accompanied his family when they moved to Salvador, Bahia.
+Born to Ariel and Maria Araújo Mariscot de Mattos, he became prominent as a police officer in the 1970s.

+As a child, he moved with his family when they moved to Salvador, Bahia.
 When he was three years old, his father died of an incurable disease.
-For five years, his mother struggled to raise the couple's two children, Roberto and Mariel, on her own.
-In 1948, his mother married Wilson de Azevedo Brito, a third sergeant in the Brazilian Army, and the reconstituted family returned to the city of Rio de Janeiro, settling in the Bangu neighborhood.
-Mariel, her mother, her stepfather and her brother lived in a humble, mud-and-daub house.
-With his sergeant's salary, Mariel's stepfather had to rely on the income of Mariel's mother, who sewed for others.
-The boys helped by hemming skirts.
-After some time, her stepfather was promoted to first sergeant and was able to provide a better life for the family.
-They moved to a brick house with all the necessary facilities.
-At that time, Mariel was already a teenager.
-She studied at night, worked, and trained in swimming in the morning and water polo in the afternoon, both at Bangu Atlético Clube.
-She was the Rio de Janeiro swimming and diving champion.
+For the next five years, his mother raised two children, Roberto and Mariel, on her own.
+In 1948, his mother married Wilson de Azevedo Brito, a third sergeant in the Brazilian Army, and the family returned to the city of Rio de Janeiro, settling in the Bangu neighborhood.
+Despite his sergeant's salary, Mariel's stepfather relied on the income of Mariel's mother, who sewed for others.
+The boys helped by hemming skirts for their mother’s sewing work.
+After some time, his stepfather was promoted to first sergeant and was able to provide a higher salary for the family.
+By then, Mariel was already a teenager.
+He studied at night, worked, and trained in swimming in the morning and water polo in the afternoon, both at Bangu Atlético Clube.